Use caution near Sand Hill barns and So. Pasture entrance area as heavy equipment / trucks will be working!

-The Horse Park and the local community lost a good friend with the death earlier this month of Nanette Chapman of Woodside.
+The Horse Park and the local community lost a good friend recently with the passing of Nanette Chapman of Woodside.
 Much has already been said in local papers about Nan’s significant community involvements and accomplishments.
 Among them, Nan was the first woman to be elected to the Atherton City Council, where she and her family lived before moving to Woodside, and became Mayor of the Town of Atherton in 1986.
 She served on a number of non-profit boards, including Amigos de Las Americas, Family Service/Mid-Peninsula, Vista Center for the Blind and Visually Impaired and the Junior League of Palo Alto Mid-Peninsula.

 But it was Nan’s lifelong love of horses that brought her to The Horse Park at Woodside where she joined the Board of Directors in July 2008 and immediately offered to help with public relations.
 According to Horse Park Board President, Gayle Strickland; “Nan was our PR for the six years she was on the board and in the years after.
 She used her extensive contacts to be sure events, campaigns, and important areas of interest were publicized, and she did so professionally and with enthusiasm.
 Nan also served on the Executive Committee for four years and always contributed ideas and solutions to the many issues that came up.
 As President, I knew that I could turn to Nan for input and support.
 Even after Nan left the board, she continued to look for opportunities to publicize the Horse Park and frequently initiated PR that would support HP efforts.
 Nan was a supporter, a friend, a confidant; she loved horses, the rural equestrian environment that involved horses and she supported The Horse Park as a central theme in the local equestrian world.
 Nan also worked tirelessly for the Folger Barn restoration project as well as the Menlo Charity Horse Show every year.
 I will miss her and The Horse Park will miss her.
 But we will not forget her.”
 On behalf of all of us at The Horse Park at Woodside, we share our sorrow and sincere condolences with her husband Ron, her son Doug and her extended family.